manjicar/GettingCleaningData/CodeBook.md

 'run_analysis.R' performs the following operations to the original data sets:

-1. Loading of original data sets into the environment and creation of the variables:
+1. Loading of original data sets into the environment and creation of the data frames:

     'xTrain' and 'xTest': training and testing data frames, respectively.